FlySlime/GTNH-Updater/README.md

 # Introduction

 Do you like staying up-to-date with one of the most brutal Minecraft modpacks, but are sick of constantly manually updating?
-Well do not worry, you are not alone, here is the solution nobody asked for!
+Well do not worry, you are not alone, here is the solution for lazy people like us!

 # Prerequisites
 Python is the only requirement, make sure you have it installed and you'll be good.

 ## Windows
-The Python version from the [Windows Store](https://apps.microsoft.com/store/detail/python-310/9PJPW5LDXLZ5) was the only one that worked for my friends, might differ for you.
-Not sure why this is the case.
+The Python version from the [Windows Store](https://apps.microsoft.com/store/detail/python-310/9PJPW5LDXLZ5) was the only one that worked for my friends, however it might differ on your computer.

-# Install
+# Install & Usage
 Simply download the repository, extract it, and then run the appropriate batch file.

-# Usage
+# Features
 - ``UPDATE_CLIENT.bat``
   - Updates the game.
-  - (OPTIONAL) "Automatic" downloads by using the URL provided in ``latestversion.txt``.
+  - (OPTIONAL) "Automatic" downloads.
+  - (OPTIONAL) Easily switch between Java8 8 and Java 9+.
-  - (OPTIONAL) Installs shaders.
+  - (OPTIONAL & CUSTOMIZABLE) Installs shaders.
-  - Installs additional mods for client.
+  - (OPTIONAL & CUSTOMIZABLE) Installs additional mods for client.
 - ``UPDATE_SERVER.bat``
   - Updates the server.
-  - Installs additional mods for server.
+  - (OPTIONAL & CUSTOMIZABLE) Installs additional mods for server.
 - ``UPDATE_SCRIPT.bat``
   - Pulls latest version of the script.
   - Does not update the game zip file.